 Note: Check out the above fact carefully if you are buying Organic Decaf Coffee.
 Do not proceed if you are not sure.

-Drawbacks: Except for being a bit higher in price than normal coffee, decaf coffee seems to have no demerits or natural disadvantages in itself.
-It is far healthier than normal coffee and is environment friendly too, since no toxic chemicals (fertilizers, pesticides, weedicides, reagents etc.) are used in its production and processing.
-However, the method of decaffeination used may sometimes affect the taste and flavour adversely and many people are of the opinion that decaffeinated coffee does not taste good.
-This sounds true to some extent, since it is evident that repeated treatment with hot water will drain out some natural oils, sugar, volatile oils and other ingredients from the beans along with the caffeine that do provide coffee’s flavor.
+Except for being a bit higher in price than normal coffee, decaf coffee seems to have no demerits or natural disadvantages in itself.
+It is far healthier than normal coffee and is environment-friendly too since no toxic chemicals (fertilizers, pesticides, weedicides, reagents etc.) are used in its production and processing.
+However, the method of decaffeination used may sometimes affect the taste and flavor adversely and many people are of the opinion that decaffeinated coffee does not taste good.
+This sounds true to some extent since it is evident that repeated treatment with hot water will drain out some natural oils, sugar, volatile oils and other ingredients from the beans along with the caffeine that do provide coffee’s flavor.

-Availability: It is widely available these days throughout the world.
-Still, if you are not able to find it within your area, then place an order on the Internet, but only after thoroughly studying about the certification for organic product, process of decaffeination used, and manufacturing date.
+It is widely available these days throughout the world.
+Still, if you are not able to find it within your area, then place an order on the Internet, but only after thoroughly studying for the certification for the organic product, the process of decaffeination used, and manufacturing date.

-Market: Both regular decaf and Organic Decaf Coffee have very good markets all over the world, since many people prefer this variety for health reasons.
+Both regular decaf and Organic Decaf Coffee have very good markets all over the world since many people prefer this variety for health reasons.
 This trend is growing.

 Your Call: Drinking Organic Decaf Coffee and promoting it is beneficial, both in terms of health as well as for the environment.
 So, if you are a moderate coffee drinker, this coffee will surely do you a lot of good.
 If you are a heavy drinker, then you will also be benefited from the organic part of the coffee, if not from the decaffeinated portion.
 So, enjoy coffee any way you want and encourage others to take up this healthy practice.
 Cheers!